New Political Party 2for1.pdf

 One of the elected ‘10for1’ PM’s would be your typical ‘sophistical rhetorician, inebriated with the exuberance of his (or her) own verbosity, who could at all times command an interminable and inconsistent series of arguments’ to glorify himself or herself.
 Their job would be to front the media daily with an effusion of ‘three word slogans’.
 (Sometimes more than three words e.g. ‘we will get rid of the mining tax’.
 Things that are for the obvious benefit of everyone sometimes may need more than three words.)

 All answers to questions would begin with “to the best of my knowledge; and I don’t have the full facts in front of me.
 You would have to check with the relevant minister.”
 Followed by, “This is standard procedure in all the free governments in the free world.”

-He would speak with the ‘love tone’ in his voice like Elvis, an octave lower that the other ‘Prime Minister’ and would assure everyone that everything would be OK in the future while apologising profusely for the unfortunate situation existing at the present and taking no blame for anything.
+He would speak with the ‘love tone’ in his voice like Elvis, an octave lower that the other ‘Prime Minister’ and would assure everyone that everything would be OK in the future while apologising profusely for the unfortunate situation existing at the present unlike someone as intellectually challenged as the highly paid bank suits who might have worked out that the best plan was to fess up.
+Apologise for the error, eat humble pie and live to fight another day.
+Far from being contrite, they appeared snappy and disdainful of anyone who dared to ask a question.
+Our PM would take the blame for everything and anything.
 He would say everything twice, say everything twice.

 That would still leave several Prime Minister.